- 11.1 Outside Activities

 A conflict of interest occurs when any faculty member engages in those economic activities which are prohibited in section 11.2.1 or when a faculty member maintains an interest or relationship which prevents him or her from exercising independent judgment in the best interests of the University.

-A faculty member must disclose to his or her division chair all relevant facts related to activities which might involve a conflict of interest.
+A faculty member must disclose to his or her Department Chair and Associate Dean all relevant facts related to activities which might involve a conflict of interest.